bitrix24/b24restdocs/api-reference/lists/sections/lists-section-update.md

 >
 > Who can execute the method: any user

-The `lists.section.update` method updates a list section.
-If the item is successfully updated, the response is `true`; otherwise, it returns *Exception*.
+The method `lists.section.update` updates a list section.
+On successful update, the response is `true`, otherwise *Exception*.

 #|
 || **Parameter** | **Description** ||